pbs-assess/adv-r-pbs/exercises/03-vectors.md

     ## [4,]    4
     ## [5,]    5

-> FIXME: not sure what the best way to describe these is… They put the
+> These are multidimensional arrays, with the vector of lengths of each
-> values 1:5 into the 3 possible dimensions.
-FIXME: 1:5 doesn’t
+> dimension given for the second argument.
+1:5 doesn’t technically have
-> technically have dimensions and is not an array
+> dimensions and is not an array, it is a vector.

 4. An early draft used this code to illustrate structure():